How an Austrian Songwriter Wrote a Kilometer of Music, Launched the Romantic Period, and Preserved the Traditions of Haydn, Mozart, and Beethoven

 In Goethe’s poem, a dark story unfurls in which a man speeds through the countryside on a horse to get his sick son home.
 During the journey, the child hallucinates a malevolent ghoul known as the “Elf King.”
 When the pair arrives home, the child is dead.
 Schubert’s genius comes out in how clearly the galloping horse and the marauding monster are depicted by the music.

-Despite Schubert being progressive in regards to the nascent Romantic style, he was also conservative in regards to the established Classical style.
-His orchestral, chamber, and religious music were all very much in the spirit of Haydn, Mozart, and Beethoven (Goulding 214).
+Despite Schubert being progressive regarding the nascent Romantic style, he was conservative regarding the established Classical style.
+His orchestral, chamber, and religious music were all much in the spirit of Haydn, Mozart, and Beethoven (Goulding 214).

 Beginning in the early 1820s, Schubert turned his full compositional attention to the instrumental forms of the Classical style.
 This means he began focusing his prodigious capacity for output upon symphonies, sonatas, string quartets, and other Classical standards.